Chicago

 AFFF Testicular Cancer Lawsuit Overview

-Aqueous Film Forming Foam (AFFF) has been used in several industries since their introduction in the 1960s to extinguish highly flammable fires that are fueled by liquid or gas.
+Aqueous Film Forming Foam (AFFF) has been used to extinguish highly flammable fires since the 1960s.

-AFFF firefighting foam contains PFAS chemicals, also known as forever chemicals, which have been linked to numerous types of cancer, including kidney cancer, and other serious health risks.
+This firefighting foam contains PFAS chemicals, also known as “forever chemicals,” which have been linked to serious health risks, including testicular cancer and other cancers.

 AFFF Testicular Cancer Lawsuit, Firefighting Foam Testicular Cancer Lawsuit